edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

   *Important decision*: Should I use a de-novo method of picking OTUs or a reference-based method, or some combination? ([Or not at all?](http://www.mendeley.com/catalog/interpreting-16s-metagenomic-data-without-clustering-achieve-subotu-resolution/)).
 The answer to this will depend, in part, on what is known about the community a priori.
 For instance, a human or mouse gut bacterial community will have lots of representatives in well-curated 16S databases, simply because these communities are relatively well-studied.
 Therefore, a reference-based method may be preferred.
 The limitation is that any taxa that are unknown or previously unidentified will be omitted from the community.
 As another example, a community from a lesser-known environment, like Mars or a cave, or a community from a relatively less-explored environment would have fewer representative taxa in even the best databases.
 Therefore, one would miss a lot of taxa if using a reference-based method.
 The third option is to use a reference database but to set aside any sequences that do not have good matches to that database, and then to cluster these de novo.

+  For this tutorial, we are going to use an OTU-picking approach that uses a reference to identify as many OTUs as possible, but also includes any "new" sequences that do not hit the database.
+It is called "open reference" OTU picking, and you can read more about it in this [paper](https://peerj.com/articles/545/) by Rideout et al.

-We use the `pick_otus.py` script in QIIME for this step.
-Documentation is [here](http://qiime.org/scripts/pick_otus.html?highlight=pick_otus).
+We use the QIIME command: `pick_open_reference_otus.py` for this step.
+Documentation is [here](http://qiime.org/scripts/pick_open_reference_otus.html).
-The default QIIME 1.8.0 method for OTU picking is uclust (de novo, but there is a reference-based alternative, see below), but we will use the CD-HIT algorithm (de novo).
+The default QIIME 1.9.1 method for OTU picking is uclust, but we will use the [usearch](http://www.drive5.com/usearch/) algorithm because it incorporates a chimera-check.
 However, we encourage you to explore different OTU clustering algorithms to understand how they perform.
 They are not created equal.
-Honestly, we are using CD-HIT here because because it is fast.

-Make sure you are in the QIIMETutorial directory to start.
+Make sure you are in the "subsampled" directory to start.
 This will take a few (<10ish) minutes.

 ```
 pick_open_reference_otus.py -i combined_seqs.fna -m usearch61 -o usearch61_openref_prefilter0_90/ -f